-Attachment Sequence No. 62 Your social security number
+Attachment Sequence No. 62

+Your social security number
-Before you begin: \checkmark See the Distance Test and Time Test in the instructions to find out if you can deduct your moving expenses. / One Manushama of the Amount Frances on the back if employed

-V / See Members C or the Armed Forces of n the back, if applicable.

-1 Transportation and storage of household goods and personal effects (see instructions) 2 Travel (including lodging) from your old home to your new home (see instructions).
-Do not include the cost of meals 2 3 Add lines 1 and 2 3 4 Enter the total amount your employer paid you for the expenses listed on lines 1 and 2 that is not included in box 1 of your Form W-2 (wages).
-This amount should be shown in box 12 of your Form W-2 with code P 4
+Before you begin: ✓ See the Distance Test and Time Test in the instructions to find out if you can deduct your moving ✓ See Members of the Armed Forces on the back, if applicable.
+Transportation and storage of household goods and personal effects (see instructions) . . .
+1 2 Travel (including lodging) from your old home to your new home (see instructions).
+Do not 2 3 4 Enter the total amount your employer paid you for the expenses listed on lines 1 and 2 that is not included in box 1 of your Form W-2 (wages).
+This amount should be shown in box 12 of your Form W-2 with code P Is line 3 more than line 4?